Section 22 of 38

 Reassignment——The following must be submitted:

-• The current registration card in the applicant’s name or the documents required to register the vehicle to the applicant.
+- The current registration card in the applicant’s name or the documents required to register the vehicle to the applicant.

-• If the license plates are being retained by the surviving spouse, a Statement of Facts (REG 256) form completed by the surviving spouse stating that they are the spouse of the CMOH License Plate owner and wishes to retain the license plates.
+- If the license plates are being retained by the surviving spouse, a Statement of Facts (REG 256) form completed by the surviving spouse stating that they are the spouse of the CMOH License Plate owner and wishes to retain the license plates.

-Retention by Surviving Spouse—The surviving spouse of a CMOH License Plate owner may retain the license plates and all license plate privileges, such as the accompanying exemption from registration, license plate reassignment, adding or deleting a co-owner, and license plate replacemant fees until the death of that spouse.
+Retention by Surviving Spouse—The surviving spouse of a CMOH License Plate owner may retain the license plates and all license plate privileges, such as the accompanying exemption from registration, license plate reassignment, adding or deleting a co-owner, and license plate replacement fees until the death of that spouse.
 If there is no surviving spouse, the license plates must be returned to DMV.

 Surrender—The CMOH License Plates must be returned to DMV within 60 days of the license plate owner’s or surviving spouse’s death, as appropriate, or by the vehicle registration expiration date, whichever occurs first.
-If a family member chooses to retain one license plate as a heirloom, only one license plate must be surrendered.
+If a family member chooses to retain one license plate as an heirloom, only one license plate must be surrendered.

-Family Heirloom—A family member (limited to: parent, stepparent, child, stepchild, grandparent, stepgrandparent, sibling, or stepsibling) may keep one CMOH License Plate as a family heirloom upon the death of the license plate owner and the surviving spouse, if any.
+Family Heirloom—A family member (limited to: parent, stepparent, child, stepchild, grandparent, step grandparent, sibling, or stepsibling) may keep one CMOH License Plate as a family heirloom upon the death of the license plate owner and the surviving spouse, if any.
 The exemption from registration fees is not extended to the family members.
 Additional CMOH License Plates will not be made for family members as heirlooms.

 The following must be submitted:

-• A REG 256 completed by the family member stating their relationship to the CMOH License Plate holder and that they will not use the license plate for registration purposes.
+- A REG 256 completed by the family member stating their relationship to the CMOH License Plate holder and that they will not use the license plate for registration purposes.